Tag Archives: life

 Genicular Artery Embolization (GAE): For those experiencing arthritis knee pain, GAE is an innovative non-surgical option.
 It works by reducing inflammation in the knee’s blood vessels, offering relief from pain without the invasiveness of surgery.
 GAE might be an effective route for people with arthritis knee pain who want to avoid or delay surgical intervention.

 Medications: Over-the-counter pain relievers or anti-inflammatories can provide short-term relief.
+You could also explore other options beyond Advil or Tylenol like compounded ketamine.
+Ketamine can be used to treat pain for patients who are suffering with knee injury or arthritis.
 Always consult a healthcare professional for recommendations that fit your needs, especially if you’re dealing with ongoing pain or other health conditions.

 Injections: In certain cases, doctors might recommend injections, such as corticosteroids, to reduce inflammation in the knee joint.
 Another option could be hyaluronic acid injections, which aim to lubricate the joint, providing smoother movement and less pain.